 The Thursday Cottage Story

-We are now based at Trewlands Farm in Tiptree, Essex, where we still operate a small production unit where a variety of different preserves, curds and marmalades are made by hand.
-The ingredients, the open pan cooking and our products' distinctive taste and character are little changed from when the company was based in the West Country.
+The production unit is now based at Trewlands Farm in Tiptree in the Essex countryside where we still make a variety of handmade jams, marmalades and curds.
+The ingredients, the open pan cooking and the distinctive taste and character of Thursday Cottage products has changed little from the time when the company was based in the West Country, over fifty years ago.

 We hope you enjoy our products as much as we enjoy making them.